caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * **Loop tranformations**
     * Loops are often the most important part of the code (in terms of fraction of total code)
-    * Loops bodies can ce transformed so that more parallelism can be exloited
+    * Loops bodies can ce transformed so that more parallelism can be exploited
     * **Loop peeling** remove some iterations of the loops and add them after (change the total number of iterations)
     * **Loop fusion** : merge two loops in one (might need loop peeling)